 If you are starting to cohabitate or your relationship is ending, we can assist you with the type of agreement you need to best preserve your legal rights.
 While no one wants to need a legal agreement with their partner, many people today wish to enter or exit from their relationships with clarified terms that address their specific needs.

-Area families rely on J. Leigh Daboll Law Office, family lawyer in St. Catharines, to navigate the legal complexities of family law.
+Families in St. Catharines rely on J. Leigh Daboll Law Office, family lawyer in St. Catharines, to navigate the legal complexities of family law.
 Whether you need to establish primary residence for your child, determine child support details or achieve a legally watertight adoption, draw from the extensive knowledge at our law firm.